nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should not crash more than 1 per ten thousand correctly executed actions.
+6. Should allow user to upgrade easily if and when an upgrade is available.
+7. Should contain a login mechanism for security purposes.
+8. Should contain a hierachy of authorization levels for different actions.

 ## Appendix D : Glossary